boyter/boyter.org/content/posts/building-an-api-rate-limiter-in-go-for-searchcode.md

 You can increase the RATE_BAN_LIMIT as required to provide longer lockouts of those that abuse the system.

-The only think left to do is to reduce the counts every now and then.
+The only thing left to do is to reduce the counts every now and then.
+That is reduce the API counts so that the limits reduce.
 To do so I create a simple go-routine that runs constantly in the background decrementing the count and then sleeping.

 {{<highlight go>}}
 go func() {